About

 Since 2003, I’ve been helping people create and build online businesses.
 In 2006, I launched my first website and learned to work with WordPress and develop marketing strategies that followed Google’s guidelines.
 I’m a self-taught designer who blends analytical and creative thinking.
 I enjoy designing websites that are both functional and visually appealing.
 And I truly enjoy helping others achieve success.

-I have a bachelor’s degree in Biology.
-My passion for marine biology and the ocean led me on a 20-year adventure in the Carribean, where I became a licensed US Coast Guard captain and professional sailor in the US Virgin Islands.
-There, I worked in various roles: taking tourists sailing on day sails, week-long charters, running privately owned yachts for individuals who needed someone to care for their beautiful boats, and teaching people unfamiliar with marine environments how to sail, snorkel, and appreciate the beauty of a coral reef.
+A bachelor’s degree in Biology, and a passion for aquatics, marine environments, and oceans, led me on a 20-year adventure in the Carribean, where I became a licensed US Coast Guard captain and professional sailor in the US Virgin Islands.
+There, I worked in various roles: taking tourists sailing on day sails, week-long charters, and running and maintaining privately owned yachts for individuals who needed someone to care for their beautiful boats.
+I also enjoyed teaching people unfamiliar with marine environments how to sail, snorkel, and appreciate the beauty of a coral reef.
 I loved the sailor’s life!

 My husband and I met while living in the US Virgin Islands, and sailing was an adventure we shared.
-When we started our family, we moved to Northern Vermont, where Mark grew up, and we raised our family and spent our professional years.
-Now retired, we both feel grateful to live in and travel to beautiful places, spending our time on what is meaningful and what brings us joy.
+A few years after our first child was born, we moved to Northern Vermont, where Mark grew up, and there we raised our family and spent our professional years in a small town, close to family and close to nature.
+Now retired, we both feel grateful to live in and travel to beautiful places—spending our time doing things that are meaningful and bring us joy.

-I am now in a new phase of self-discovery.
-As I delve into the spiritual realm, I recognize the importance of energetics and alignment.
-I’m currently working on certifications as a Shaman, Druid, Reiki Master, and Somatic Healer.
+I find myself now in a new phase of spiritual growth and self-discovery.
+And as I delve into this, I recognize the importance of energy and alignment, and I’m currently working on certifications as a Shaman, a Druid, as well as a Reiki Master, and a Certification in Somatic Healing.

 💫 Peg Desrochers

-Use the button below to contact me, and we’ll schedule a time to talk about what your website can look like and what it can do for you and your business.
+Use the button below to contact me, and we’ll schedule a time to discuss your website.

 Why the name Chaco Webworks?

-I chose the name “Chaco Webworks” to honor the magic of the Anasazi, the significance of their spiritual connection, along the incredible accomplishments of their advanced lifestyle at such an early stage of civilization.
+I chose the name “Chaco Webworks” to honor the magick of the Anasazi, the significance of their spiritual connection, and the incredible accomplishments of their advanced lifestyle at such an early stage of civilization.

 It’s my way of connecting and blending ancient wisdom with advanced techniques.
 Similarly, as I design your website, I will do my best to connect and blend the energetics of you and your business, and to explain who you are and what you do.
 This sensitivity is something I continually work on, pay attention to, and am proud to incorporate into your brand and your website.